BeanGreen247/ArchLinux-KDE-Plasma-setup-script/vfio-readme.md

 Steps on creating a VM in virtual machine manager

 1. Pick Manual install
-2. Choose the OS you are installing: Microsoft Windows 10 (win10)
+2. Choose the OS you are installing: Microsoft Windows 11 (win11)
-3. RAM: 16384
+3. RAM: 26624
-4. CPUs: 8
+4. CPUs: 10
-5. Create a disk image for the VM: 480GiB (if you have a spare ssd you can pass it here, i will get a 256G ssd)
+5. Create a disk image for the VM: 256GiB (if you have a spare ssd you can pass it here)
 6. Tick Customize config before install
+7. make sure to select chiptset to be Q35 and secure boot firmware here, should be something like `UEFI x86_64: /usr/share/edk2/x64/OVMF_CODE.secboot.4m.fd`
+    * I should note that my Arch system does not have an EFI partition and yet it works under kVM
-7. Select NIC and change Network source to Virtual network 'default' NAT
+8. Select NIC and change Network source to Virtual network 'default' NAT
+9. Click add Hardware and add storage select or create custom

+    and paste in the drive from the /dev/disk/by-id/ dir

+    in my case /dev/disk/by-id/ata-WDC_WD20EZBX-00AYRA0_WD-WXC2A71C5L58

+    To find the drive that we want to pass

+    run this commad
+    ```
+    sudo lshw -class disk -class storage
+    ```
+    and look for the disk to pass

+    //to identify just look at he product name (so WDC WD20EZBX-00A in my case)
+    ```
+    *-disk:1
+          description: ATA Disk
+          product: WDC WD20EZBX-00A
+          vendor: Western Digital
+          physical id: 1
+          bus info: scsi@2:0.0.0
+          logical name: /dev/sdb
+          version: 1A01
+          serial: WD-WXC2A71C5L58
+          size: 1863GiB (2TB)
+          capabilities: gpt-1.00 partitioned partitioned:gpt
+          configuration: ansiversion=5 guid=e625b1c9-7160-4c36-8d34-e4d258eb02eb logicalsectorsize=512 sectorsize=4096
+    ```
+    next oppen your file explorer and navigate to here `/dev/disk/by-id/`

+    and look for the drive

+    in my case `/dev/disk/by-id/ata-WDC_WD20EZBX-00AYRA0_WD-WXC2A71C5L58`

+    there will be multiple seperated by parts and you need the one without "part" in its name so in my case `ata-WDC_WD20EZBX-00AYRA0_WD-WXC2A71C5L58`

+    next copy its location and paste in into the select or create custom box as mention at the start

+    next select Device type as Disk device and bus type as sata and click finish

     next add a SATA CDROM, click add hardware Select Storage and pick Device type as CDROM device and bus type as SATA and finally click finish

-now under source path click browse and then click browse local and pick the windows 10 install media (iso file) go into boot options and change the boot order with all drives and the cdrom selected with all that hit apply and click on the monitor icon and click on Power on virtual machine so the vm is successfully created and the os is ready to be installed so install it normally
+    now under source path click browse and then click browse local and pick the windows 10 install media (iso file)

-* i used Windows 10 Pro for Workstations
+    go into boot options and change the boot order with all drives and the cdrom selected

+    with all that hit apply and click on the monitor icon and click on Power on virtual machine

+so the vm is successfully created and the os is ready to be installed so install it normally

+i will be getting a spare ssd at some point so i will reinstall windows onto the new ssd and pass it into the vm duh

 once it is finished with the install you want to trun it off